LoopKit/loopdocs/docs/gh-actions/edit-browser.md

 Open the text file in which you saved the customization lines.

-For a given submodule, paste the comment / curl command as indicated in the template above.
+For a given submodule, paste the comment curl lines that you prepared in [Prepare customization lines](#prepare-customization-lines) similar to the examples, near line 239, that are commented out and provided as an example.
+The best place to paste these is at the end of the `# Customize Loop: Download and apply patches` section and before the `# Patch Fastlane Match to not print tables` line.

 The indenting needs to match, so tab or (shift-tab) to line up the columns.

+It is best to leave a blank line between customizations.

 **Once you are done with all the edits for build_loop.yml you will commit the changes to your <code>fork</code> directly.**